The Caicos Pine Yard trail on Middle Caicos

 The Caicos Pine

 Found only on a few Turks and Caicos and Bahamian islands, the Caicos pine requires a specific environment to live and thrive.
 While they need a constant and relatively salt-free source of water, the trees can’t sustain deep and prolonged flooding.
-Because of these requirements, all of the country’s pines are found only on the inland flats of North Caicos and Middle Caicos, and on Pine Cay.
+Because of these requirements, all of the country’s pines are found only on the inland flats of North Caicos and Middle Caicos, as well as on Pine Cay.

 Providenciales does have an interior region in the Frenchman’s Creek Nature Reserve that could likely support the Caicos pine.
 However, either the Caicos pine was never established in the area, or logging took place in previous centuries and wiped out the tree.